 Dear Salpointe Lancers,

-Welcome to the 2019-2020 school year.
-I invite each of you to walk with us as we continue to embrace the cross-generational, sacred mission that is the essence of Salpointe.
-This mission matters.
-It is our promise to you.
-Let me review the key elements of this mission, this promise: We are a Catholic, Carmelite school focusing on the virtues of prayer, service and community.
+I invite each of you to walk with us as we continue to embrace this cross-generational mission that is the essence of Salpointe.
+Let me review the key elements of this mission: We are a Catholic, Carmelite school focusing on the virtues of prayer, service and community.
 We work with you to prepare your student for college and career, for this life as well as for eternal life.
 We serve Tucson’s economically, academically and culturally diverse population.
 We offer a holistic education that fosters faith, encourages the pursuit of excellence, develops servant leaders, affirms the dignity of every individual, and promotes global social justice.
-This is our mission; this is our promise to you and to each and every Lancer.
+As a mission-driven institution, all policies and decisions are guided by these values.